ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 <ckeditor [editorUrl]="https://your-website.example/ckeditor/ckeditor.js"></ckeditor>
 ```

-Note that attribute has to be assigned **before first component is initialized**.
+Note that attribute has to be assigned **before the first component is initialized**.

 Alternatively you can load CKEditor before loading `CKEditor` Angular component.
 In that case the component will use the already loaded CKEditor: